Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Discussion

 \subsubsection{Conflict of Interest and Methodological Independence}

-The threat channels created by this builder-as-subject configuration are enumerated in Table~\ref{tab:threat-channels} (Section~\ref{sec:reflexivity}).
-Opus shows resilience to evaluative-pressure scaffolds (ReAct, multi-agent: ${<}\,1$~pp degradation) but \emph{not} to content-destroying scaffolds (map-reduce: $-15.6$~pp aggregate, $-24.7$~pp on TruthfulQA).
-This differential pattern (vulnerable to one mechanism, robust to another) is inconsistent with pipeline design bias, which would produce uniform improvement across all conditions.
+Threat channels from this builder-as-subject configuration sit in Table~\ref{tab:threat-channels} (Section~\ref{sec:reflexivity}).
+Opus is resilient to evaluative-pressure scaffolds (ReAct $-2.0$~pp, multi-agent $-1.2$~pp; Table~\ref{tab:model-config}) but breaks on content-destroying ones (map-reduce: $-15.6$~pp aggregate, $-24.7$~pp on TruthfulQA).
+That mismatch --- vulnerable to one channel, robust to another --- is the wrong fingerprint for pipeline-design bias, which would push toward roughly uniform improvement across configurations.
+It weakens the builder-as-subject concern; it does not, on its own, dispatch it.